-I was listening to some news about the Israelis renewed the attempt to demolish the Mughrabi Gate and the installation of the new bridge, in preparation to create a museum or whatever…under the tunnels… and somehow behind all the political games of occupation and attempts of seizing more control over Jerusalem and AL-Aqsa and everything else.
+I was listening to some news about the Israelis renewed the attempt to demolish the Mughrabi Gate and the installation of the new bridge, in preparation to create a museum…under the tunnels… and somehow behind all the political games of occupation and attempts of seizing more control over Jerusalem and AL-Aqsa and everything else.
 And somehow behind the reality that Israel wants to shake the grounds under the Aqsa.
 And somehow also that Israel works within a matrix of control as well in the surrounding of the old city, and this attempt would increase the possibilities of seizing the area at any needed time.
-There lies a good thing behind the current excavations and tunnels that are unveiling what the Israeli calls as the Torah city.
-And that what disturbs me when I hear our closed circle defense and shallow calls for defending the Place.
-The fact that there is a Torah city that existed thousands of years ago is only a complement to the greatness and authenticity of this town.
+There lies a good thing behind the current excavations and tunnels unveiling what the Israeli calls the Torah city.
+And that is what disturbs me when I hear our closed circle defense and shallow calls for defending the Place.
+The fact that there is a Torah city that existed thousands of years ago only complements the greatness and authenticity of this town.
 The ignorance of the Israelis in trying to make a myth about their history and forcing it into a new reality that denies our existence is a mere act of ignorance and panic.
-And the fact that we Muslims deny the existence of a two or three thousand years of history where Jewish people lived, and that life was under the earth of the modern Jerusalem is also ignorance.
+And the fact that we Muslims deny the existence of two or three thousand years of history where Jewish people lived and that life was under the earth of the modern Jerusalem is also ignorance.

-I really cannot understand that we have to fight against the findings of the city under the current city.
+I really cannot understand that we have to fight against the city’s findings under the current city.
 It is part of our history as people of this land.
 It is part of our history of monotheists.
 It is part of our history as human civilization as well.

-When would it be time, when we rise for who we truly are, and just acknowledge our existence without denial of the others?
-When we get there, we can end our vicious occupation, or at least can manage it as human beings, not as dehumanized people.
+When would it be time when we rise for who we indeed are and acknowledge our existence without denial of the others?
+When we get there, we can end our brutal occupation, or at least can manage it as human beings, not as dehumanized people.